zendesk/satisfaction_console/README.md

 ### Compatibility Note
 This app depends on full browser support of data-uris.
 Some versions of IE do not appear to offer full support so may not work.
-Chrome also goes above-and-beyond in support of data-uris offering additional features (like naming the file), so it is the recommended browser for this app.
+Other browsers don't support naming the file so you'll have to rename it with a .csv extension yourself.

+**Normally Chrome is recommended because it can name the file, but it currently has a known bug that breaks the name and extension of the file that is downloaded.
+[A fix is coming.](https://src.chromium.org/viewvc/blink?revision=176548&view=revision)**

 More: http://caniuse.com/datauri